Shabdangal: Comparison with other works

-Ntuppuuppakkoranaendaarnnu is also a work of imagination that critiques the ills of society; but it is not often that Ntuppuuppakkoranaendaarnnu is compared to Shabdangal.
-Ntuppuuppakkoranaendaarnnu attacks age-old customs and superstitions, Shabdangal raises voice against the pretences of modernity; the cloak of 'respectable' moral living on the surface that disguises a degraded social setup.
+Ntuppuppakkoranendarnnu is also a work of imagination that critiques the ills of society; but it is not often that Ntuppuppakkoranendarnnuis compared to Shabdangal.
+Ntuppuppakkoranendarnnu attacks age-old customs and superstitions, Shabdangal raises voice against the pretences of modernity; the cloak of 'respectable' moral living on the surface that disguises a degraded social setup.
 In both works, we see Basheer the humanist, who speaks out against the evils he witnessed in society, be it in the name of tradition or modernity, without caring whom he was speaking against.

 Kesari on Shabdangal

 Shabdangal creates a "unity of impression" of the world as a mental asylum.
-This makes it a lengthy short story rather than a short novel, writes "Kesari" A. Balakrishnapillai in his introduction to the book.
+This makes it a lengthy short story rather than a short novel, writes Kesari Balakrishna Pillai in his introduction to the book.
 The literary technique of 'confession' is best suited to the story, because a first person narrative, without simultaneous comments and questions put forth by a thoughtful listener, would have been ineffective in this case.
 Interspersed in conversation are bits of descriptions of Nature's beauty; and questions as to the origin and evolution of the universe.
 These are dragged in deliberately; to enhance the effect of 'insanity' which pervades the atmosphere of the story; to contrast the beauty of Nature with the ugliness in various aspects of human life on earth; to demonstrate that physical questions like eradication of poverty and curing of disease are more important than metaphysical questions about the cosmos.

 Shabdangal is a challenge to claims of 'respectability'.
-It sympathetically portrays the affliction of people suffering from sexually transmitted diseases, gonorrhoea and syphilis.
-Kesari, however sees in Basheer's work a defeatism born out of ignorance of scientific advancements.
+It sympathetically portrays people suffering from sexually transmitted diseases, gonorrhoea, and syphilis.
+Balakrishna Pillai, however, sees in Basheer's work a defeatism born out of ignorance of scientific advancements.
 (Both were writing in the immediate post-war period.)